Generate alerts and notifications

 - The selected notifications for the alert are sent.
 If notifications are not selected, the action does not occur.

-ipMonitor supports escalated alerting.
+ipMonitor supports alert escalation.
 By controlling the number of monitor failures allowed to accumulate before triggering each action, you can share alerts with administrators in different areas of responsibility, between various recovery actions, or both.
+For example, you can create an alert that alerts you when a server log file is full.

 You can set different credentials for each action.
 This allows you to use specific credentials when executing certain actions that require authentication.
 Actions can also use the Windows account assigned to the ipMonitor service as their credential.